right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 • Keep the questions clear and concise: Closed-ended questions should be easy to understand and answer.
 Avoid using complex or technical language that might confuse respondents.
 If you find yourself using overly complicated words, paraphrase text to make it look better.
 Keep the questions short and to the point, focusing on one specific aspect or topic.

 • Provide a balanced range of answer options: When designing closed-ended questions, make sure to include a balanced range of answer options that cover all possible responses.
 For Likert scale questions, include options for both positive and negative sentiments.
-For star rating questions, include a sufficient number of stars to accurately reflect the respondent's level of satisfaction.
+For star rating questions, include a sufficient number of stars to accurately reflect the respondent's level of satisfaction or dissatisfaction with a midpoint for average rating in between.

 • Avoid leading or biased questions: Closed-ended questions should be neutral and unbiased, allowing respondents to provide their honest opinions.
 Avoid using leading or suggestive language that may influence their responses.
 Instead, focus on asking straightforward and objective questions.